NYPL-Simplified/circulation/README.md

 Travis CI handles generating the `.rst` source files, generating the HTML static site, and deploying the build to the `gh-pages` branch.

 To view the documentation _locally_, go into the `/docs` directory and run `make html`.
-This will generate the .rst source files and build the static site.
+This will generate the .rst source files and build the static site in `/docs/build/html`.

 ## License